sudostake/sudostake_web_near/docs/features/lender-positions.md

 # Lender positions

 ## TL;DR
-- This view shows every vault you’ve funded and keeps it current in real time.
+- The Positions tab tracks every vault you’ve funded and updates in real time.
-- You can switch between realtime Firestore updates and a REST API depending on how you prefer to host the app.
+- You can choose between a realtime Firestore subscription or a REST polling mode depending on deployment constraints.
-- Positions are sorted with the newest accepted offer first so the most recent activity stays at the top.
+- Positions are sorted by most recent activity so the loans that need attention stay near the top.
-- Still deciding whether to lend?
-Browse with a read-only wallet, then connect once you’re ready so the dashboard starts tracking your loans automatically.
+- Not lending yet?
+Browse in read-only mode, then connect once you’re ready so the dashboard starts tracking your loans automatically.

 ## What appears on the page
 - Vault name, funded amount, token, interest rate, and payoff date.